Revisiting Softmax for Uncertainty Approximation in Text Classification: Introduction

 The pursuit of pushing state-of-the-art performance on machine learning benchmarks often comes with an added cost of computational complexity.
 On top of already complex base models, such as Transformer models \cite{vaswani2017attention,lin2021survey}, successful methods often employ additional techniques to improve the uncertainty estimation of these models as they tend to be over-confident in their predictions.
 Though these techniques can be effective, the overall benefit in relation to the added computational cost is under-studied.

 More complexity does not always imply better performance.
 For example, Transformers can be outperformed by much simpler convolutional neural nets (CNNs) when the latter are pre-trained as well \cite{tay-etal-2021-pretrained}.
-Here, we turn our attention to neural network predictive uncertainty estimation methods in text classification, which have applications in domain adaptation and can help make models more transparent and explainable, with a focus on Monte Carlo Dropout.
+Here, we turn our attention to neural network uncertainty estimation methods in text classification, which have applications in domain adaptation and decision making, and can help make models more transparent and explainable.
+In particular, we focus on a setting where efficiency is of concern, which can help improve the sustainability and democratisation of machine learning, as well as enable use in resource-constrained environments.

 Quantifying predictive uncertainty in neural nets has been explored using various techniques~\cite{gawlikowski_survey_2021}, with the methods being divided into three main categories: Bayesian methods, single deterministic networks, and ensemble methods.
 Bayesian methods include Monte Carlo (MC) dropout~\cite{gal_dropout_2016} and Bayes by back-prop~\cite{blundell_weight_2015}.
 Single deterministic networks can approximate the predictive uncertainty by a single forward pass in the model, with softmax being the prototypical method.
 Lastly, ensemble methods utilise a collection of models to calculate the predictive uncertainty.
+However, while uncertainty estimation can improve when using more complex Bayesian and ensembling techniques, efficiency takes a hit.